FMInference/FlexiGen/README.md

 # FlexGen

 FlexGen is a high-throughput generation engine for running large language models with limited GPU memory (e.g., a 16GB T4 GPU or a 24GB RTX3090 gaming card!).
-FlexGen allows high-throughput generation by increasing the effective batch size through IO-efficient offloading and compression.
+FlexGen allows high-throughput generation by IO-efficient offloading, compression and large effective batch sizes.

 ----------